ArangurenAndres/olmo_custom/clean_train/README.md

---output-file STR         Output filename for tokenized data (default: wiki_tokens.npy) --target-tokens INT       Target number of tokens to collect (default: 300,000) --data-dir STR            Data directory to use (default: auto-detected) --percent-of-articles FLOAT  Percentage of articles to use (default: 0.01)
+--output-file STR         Output filename for tokenized data (default: wiki_tokens.npy) --target-tokens INT       Target number of tokens to collect (default: 300,000) --data-dir STR            Data directory to use (default: auto-detected)
 ```

 We don't know how many tokens per wikipedia article so we bound the amount of data donwloaded and tokenized by both, target tokens and percentage of articles (0.01 means 1% of wikipedia)